sparkflows/sparkflows-docs/docs/user-guide/auto-ml/pycaret.rst

 PyCaret
 ======================

 Create the AutoML experiment with PyCaret package by selecting PyCaret from the dropdown in the package field.
-Next select the type of problem to run the experiment as either Regression or Classification with target column name in configuration.
+Next, select the type of problem to run the experiment as either Regression or Classification with target column name in configuration.

-* Add required details and select AutoML package as pycaret
+* Add required details and select AutoML package as PyCaret.

 .. figure:: ../../_assets/auto-ml/pycaret1.PNG
       :alt: auto-ml